 Private ways to provide access to subdivision lots shall be created only where public right-of-way would not better serve public purposes and where private ways can adequately serve all identified transportation, utility, and stormwater handling requirements.
-Private ways shall be subject to the following conditions:
+Private ways shall be subject to all of the following requirements.

-- 1. Private ways may be platted only where the Development Review Board (DRB) determines that such ways will clearly function as a local street. - Private ways providing access to a lot that does not abut a public right-of-way may be platted only when approved by the DRB. - 3.
-The DRB may require private ways to include public or private utility easements, including easements for stormwater drainage. - 4.
+- 1. Private ways may be platted only where the City Engineer determines that such ways will clearly function as a local street. - 2.
+The City Engineer may require private ways to include public or private utility easements, including easements for stormwater drainage. - 3.
 If a private way is approved, it shall clearly be identified as such on the final plat, which shall also state the beneficiaries and maintenance responsibilities of the private way.
-Any legal instrument intended to assure future maintenance of such private way, such as an instrument creating a homeowners association, shall be included in the subdivider's submittals to the DRB pursuant to Subsections 14-16-6-6(K) (Subdivision of Land Minor) and 14-16-6-6(L)6-6(L) (Subdivision of Land Major). - 5.
+Any legal instrument intended to assure future maintenance of such private way, such as an instrument creating a homeowners association, shall be included in the subdivider's submittals to the DHO pursuant to Subsections 14-16-6-6(K) (Subdivision of Land - Minor) and 14-16-6-6(L) (Subdivision of Land - Major). - 4.
 All storm drain systems within private ways shall remain private unless they receive water from public facilities and the runoff is drained downstream to another public facility.